caverill/hl-local-preview/README.md

 ## Who this is for

-Higher Logic CMS developers who want to develop and test custom CSS and JavaScript locally before publishing to a CMS site.
-This reduces the repetitive edit → upload → save → refresh cycle of working directly in the CMS editor.
+This repo is for **Higher Logic CMS developers** who want to develop and test custom CSS and JavaScript locally before publishing changes to a CMS site.
+The primary goal is to **reduce the repetitive edit → upload → save → refresh workflow that typically occurs when developing directly in the CMS.** Instead, you can work in your preferred editor, preview changes locally, and upload to the CMS when your work is ready.

 You should already have:

-- A sandbox or dev site URL
+- A sandbox or dev site URL (set as `SITE_URL` in `.env.local`)
-- Access to the CMS theme editor for `main/styles.css` and `main/main.js`
+- Access to the CMS theme editor where `main/styles.css` and `main/main.js` will eventually be pasted
-- Python 3.10+
-- [Stylus](https://github.com/openstyles/stylus) and [Tampermonkey](https://www.tampermonkey.net/) in your browser
+- Python 3.10+, Stylus and Tampermonkey
-- Node.js 18+ (for the Web UI)
+- Node.js 18+ (optional — only needed for the Web UI)

-This is **not** a deployment tool, CMS plugin, or end-user install.
-It runs on your machine for local development only.
+This is **not** a deployment tool, a CMS plugin, or something you install for site members.
+It is a personal local-dev setup on your machine.

----
+## Why this was created

+Developing **CSS and JavaScript directly in the CMS editor** can be slow and repetitive.
+Instead of repeatedly editing files in the CMS, saving changes, and refreshing pages to verify results, developers can work locally and see changes almost immediately.
+In practice, this significantly reduces the amount of time spent on repetitive upload and testing cycles, allowing more time to focus on development and debugging.

+- **Every change requires saving and refreshing.**
+- **Testing small updates** often involves multiple edit/save/reload cycles.
+- **Browser DevTools changes are temporary** and disappear on refresh.
+- **Browser-side CSS and JavaScript edits** can be difficult to track, reproduce, or share with teammates.
+- **Local tooling** such as Git, search, formatting, linting, and debugging workflows are not available inside the CMS editor.

+This project provides a **local-development workflow with near-live preview capabilities** that allows you to:

+- **Edit CSS and JavaScript** in your preferred editor.
+- **Preview CSS changes almost instantly** with Stylus live reload.
+- **Preview JavaScript changes on save** with Tampermonkey auto refresh (page reload).
+- **Quickly test and validate changes** before publishing them to a shared environment.
+- **Avoid repeatedly uploading JavaScript to the CMS during development**, where small changes can affect all pages that load the script.
+- **Move faster while developing and debugging CMS customizations.**
+- **Keep work-in-progress changes local** until they are ready to be published.

+Once development is complete, upload the final contents of `main/styles.css` and `main/main.js` to the CMS as usual.

 ## Quick start — Web UI